anders-biostat/sleepwalk/cran-comments.md

 ## Resubmission

+This version fixes issues caused by an update of the `jrc` package to version 0.4.0

+# Previous cran-comments

+## Resubmission

 This is a new version of the package.
 It adds new argument `metric` that provides an alternative to default Euclidean distance.